 Providers Who Treat Prostate Cancer

-LocationsOur prostate cancer surgeons see patients at convenient locations throughout Northeast Ohio and Florida.
+LocationsOur prostate cancer surgeons see patients at convenient locations throughout Northeast Ohio, Florida and London.

 Prostate Cancer Treatment at Cleveland Clinic

 If we confirm you have prostate cancer, we’ll work with you to decide what type of treatment (if any) will be the most effective for you.
 Because prostate cancer grows slowly, you might never need treatment.
 But if you do, there’s good news — most prostate cancers are highly curable.
 Here are a few of the treatment options your provider might recommend:

 If we choose to follow this approach, you’ll see us for screenings, scans and biopsies every one to three years.
 This lets us keep a close eye on your prostate and see if the cancer grows.